 Whether a commercial airline intends to rotate six aircraft per day through a hangar for line maintenance, a manufacturing company needs a secure environment for building aircraft, or a military operation requires a specialized ventilation system incorporated for stealth painting, hangar design decisions should be made with function in mind.
 The doors of a hangar, through which aircraft move in and out, are one such design choice.
-FSB Aviation Market Director Philip McNayr said understanding the owner’s operations plan is crucial to guiding clients toward the best door option.
+FSB President and Aviation Market Principal Philip McNayr said understanding the owner’s operations plan is crucial to guiding clients toward the best door option.

 “We have to understand how they’re going to be using the hangar,” McNayr said.
 “These doors make up nearly an entire wall of the structure, and they can be time-consuming for the user to move around.
 Door type can have a major impact on aircraft maintenance operations and efficiency.”